gabrieltanhl/Legal-Reading-List-Downloader/README.md

-# LawNet Reading List Downloader - LRLD
+# LawNet Reading List Downloader - LRLD (macOS version)
 A desktop app that automatically downloads cases in your reading lists from LawNet. **The latest release can be found [here](https://github.com/gabrieltanhl/Legal-Reading-List-Downloader/releases).**

 Use of the LRLD shall be subject to approval as may be required by the universities' administrators.

-Only SMU LawNet accounts and MacOS are supported (as of now).
+Presently, only Singapore Management University (SMU) accounts are supported.
+In the future, support may be extended to National University of Singapore (NUS) accounts.

 Start screen             |  Downloading cases :-------------------------:|:-------------------------: